Various containers

 10 20 30

-Why is Capacity Larger Than Size?
+Why is Capacity Bigger Than Size?

-Reallocating memory every time an element is added would be too slow.
+Reallocating memory every time you add an element would be painfully slow.
+So Python pre-allocates extra space.

 my_list = [] # capacity: 0